Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems

 \section{GPDEs: A Generalized Class of Linear Models}

-Having introduced PIE systems and PI operators, we now parameterize the class of ODE-PDE models for which we may define associated PIE systems.
+Now, we parameterize the class of PDE models for which we may define associated PIE systems.
 To simplify the notation and analysis, we will represent these models as the interconnection of ODE and PDE subsystems -- See \Cref{fig:block_diagram}.
-This class of ODE-PDE models will be referred to as Generalized Partial Differential Equations (GPDEs).
-The parameterization of the ODE subsystem is defined in \Cref{subsec:ODE}, the parameterization of the PDE subsystem is defined in \Cref{subsec:PDE}, and the subsystems are combined in \Cref{subsec:interconnection}.
+This class of PDE models will be referred to as Generalized Partial Differential Equations (GPDEs).